julianganjs/interactive-quiz-platform/README.md

 Currently there are already existing quiz platforms available.
 However, there is a lack for a singular product that incorporates both regular and gamified quizzes to cater for either professional or entertainment applications.
 Hence, this project aims to provides a versatile one-stop solution that addresses this problem.
 Its main objective is to enhance student participation and improve learning outcomes in classrooms.

 ## Database and Website Hosting
 The platform utilizes a **Microsoft Azure SQL Database** to store all quiz data.
 The website itself is hosted using **Microsoft Azure Static Web Apps**.
-These web apps have an integrated feature that allows them to connect seamlessly to an **Azure SQL Database** without needing any backend coding.
+These web apps have an integrated feature that allows them to connect seamlessly to an **Azure SQL Database** without needing any backend coding, and retrieves data using **REST API**.
 The quiz platform is deployed online as a web application, and the source files are stored in a GitHub repository.

 The website can be accessed through the following link:<br />
 https://green-mud-023b7ab00.4.azurestaticapps.net/login.html